akruiz/x_test/README.md

 # Energy Data Test

-This a given challenge give to me by x company:
 1. x_energy.py file with ETL and 24 hour detection & data storage outputs
 2. analysis.py file which outputs .html visualizations using csv